-ACT Cohousing history
+ACT Cohousing

 Urambi Village in Kambah and Wybalena Grove in Cook are similar cohousing developments from the 1970s.
 Urambi with 72 Townhouses was first, then Wybalena Grove with 100 townhouses.